 Take the flag and unfold.
-Place stars (as audience sees it) in the upper left hand corner.
+Place stars (as the audience sees it) in the upper left-hand corner.
 (One minute of silent meditation may be inserted if desired).

 The portion is then laid, as a whole piece and not torn in any way, across the fire and all is quiet until the last speck of blue turns to ash.

-Sing - Star Spangled Banner; or other appropriate song.
+Sing - Star Spangled Banner; or another appropriate song.

 If the flag to be burned is small or there is more than one flag to be burned at a time, the flag may (but not necessarily advised unless due to lack of time) be laid as a whole unit across the fire.
 This can be done also if the first flag is torn and burned as describe above, and another laid across the first one at a time.